renosuprastiyo/pobi-powerbi-userinterface/Prerequisite.md

 # Setup Nginx

-We need nginx to reverse proxy power bi report server because originally power bi report server using NTLM authentication and we want to change it to basic authentication (username, password)
+We need nginx to reverse proxy power bi report server because originally power bi report server using NTLM authentication and we want to change it to basic authentication with username and password

 First download it from https://nginx.org/en/download.html and run the installer